bernardtaubert/bernardtaubert.github.io/README.md

 ## Usability improvements

-- Implement more intuitive color picker.
+- Implement a more intuitive color picker.
 - Highlight the searchstring in the results (a switch to richtext is needed).

 ## Contact